MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/access-control/local-accounts.md

 The SIDs that pertain to the default HelpAssistant account include:

-- SID: `S-1-5-<domain>-13`, display name Terminal Server User.
+- SID: `S-1-5-<domain>-13`, display name *Terminal Server User*.
 This group includes all users who sign in to a server with Remote Desktop Services enabled.
-Note: In Windows Server 2008, Remote Desktop Services is called Terminal Services.

-- SID: `S-1-5-<domain>-14`, display name Remote Interactive Logon.
+- SID: `S-1-5-<domain>-14`, display name *Remote Interactive Logon*.
 This group includes all users who connect to the computer by using a remote desktop connection.
 This group is a subset of the Interactive group.
 Access tokens that contain the Remote Interactive Logon SID also contain the Interactive SID.

 For the Windows Server operating system, Remote Assistance is an optional component that isn't installed by default.
 You must install Remote Assistance before it can be used.